Hurdy-gurdy: Electric and electronic versions

 In pop music, especially in the popular neo-medieval music, electric hurdy-gurdies are used, wherein electro magnetic pickups convert the vibration of its strings into electrical signals.
 Similar to electric guitars, the signals are transmitted to an instrument amplifier or reproduced by synthesizer in a modified form.

-Electronic hurdy-gurdies, on the other hand, manage completely without strings.
-The signals for the melody strings are purely generated electronically by the keys and also in combination with the rotation of the wheel.
+Electronic hurdy-gurdies, on the other hand, have no strings.
+The signals for the melody strings are generated electronically by the keys and also in combination with the rotation of the wheel.
 The signals for drone strings and the snares are generated by the crank movements of the wheel.
 Depending on the technical equipment of the instrument, the digital audio signal can be output directly via an integrated processor and sound card.
 The data exchange of the musical information between the hurdy-gurdy and connected computers, samplers or synthesizers are managed via MIDI interface.